 The closure of schools is an unprecedented step by the state that is seen as vital to limit the potential spread of COVID-19 and to continue the practice of social distancing as more positive cases and deaths are announced in the state each day.

-The novel coronavirus, has moved the World Health Organization (WHO) to declare a global pandemic.
-President Donald Trump has declared a national emergency and Gov. Baker earlier this month declared a state of emergency in Massachusetts.
+COVID-19, the illness caused by the novel coronavirus, has moved the World Health Organization (WHO) to declare a global pandemic.
+President Donald Trump has declared a national emergency and Governor Charlie Baker earlier this month declared a state of emergency in Massachusetts.

 According to Gov. Baker, the extension will allow school administrators and educators added planning time to ensure students can complete course requirements, as well as provide teachers with time to expand remote learning opportunities.

 Students will continue remote learning activities with the guidance of their teachers and school leaders.
 Teachers will also continue to reach out to students and families on a regular basis.